nexiality/documentation/expressions/CSVexpression.md

 -----

 #### `filter(conditions)`
 Keep only the rows that matches the specified [conditions](../flowcontrols/filter#specification).
-These conditions are evaluated on the columns based their respective name or index.
-The condition follows the syntax as laid out above.
+These [conditions](../flowcontrols/filter#specification) are evaluated on the columns based their respective name or index.
 One can use the reserved word `[ANY FIELD]` to target any field.
 For example, `filter([ANY FIELD] contain USA)` means filter a row if any of its fields contains `USA`.
-- `conditions` follows the syntax as laid out in [Nexial Filter](../flowcontrols/filter).

 -----